 Spark plugs are an important component of any gasoline-powered engine.
 Copper/nickel, iridium, single platinum, double platinum, and silver are the most common types of spark plugs.
 However, the best spark plug for your car varies depending on your manufacturer.

-In most vehicles run with gasoline, one spark plug is used for each cylinder.
+In most vehicles run on gasoline, one spark plug is used for each cylinder.
 For example, if you possess a six-cylinder car, its engine will have six spark plugs